sovrin-foundation/SGF-v3/taskforce_comms/dibe-sbu-gfwg-kickoff.md

 Background Material
 -----------------
 A [single PDF](./presentations/stm-sbu-dibe-intro.pdf) covers three key introductory discussion points:

-a) What are the tactical and strategic options for enterprises today to participate in collaborative efforts around the ToIP Stack (architecture).
+1. What are the tactical and strategic options for enterprises today to participate in collaborative efforts around the ToIP Stack (architecture).
-b) What are the motivating factors within the Sovrin Community for a transition from a Single Ledger Utility to a Network of Ledgers (Network of Networks)?
+2. What are the motivating factors within the Sovrin Community for a transition from a Single Ledger Utility to a Network of Ledgers (Network of Networks)?

 >NOTE: GDPR/CCPA and CryptoToken risks are inhibitors for adoption around decentralized identity for enterprises.
 We need a tactical safe-zone!

-c) How do we establish the necessary governance framework artifacts (business, legal, technical documents) necessary to launch a new business utility?
+3. How do we establish the necessary governance framework artifacts (business, legal, technical documents) necessary to launch a new business utility?

 Proposal
 -----------------